-When using a CPAP machine, cleaning the CPAP machine is a very useful way to reduce the possibility of respiratory infections.
+When using a CPAP machine, a cleaning the CPAP machine is a very useful way to reduce the possibility of respiratory infections.
 Proper maintenance and cleaning are essential to keep the system at its best performance and ensure durability.
 In the following paragraphs, let us discuss more information about CPAP machine cleaning and maintenance.

 Why is it important to clean the CPAP machine

-As far as the function of the CPAP machine is concerned, it is difficult to continuously send air pressure in the airway of the human body.
+As far as the function of the CPAP machine is concerned, it is difficult to continuously send air pressure into the airway of the human body.
 The atmosphere is usually humid, which provides an ideal breeding ground for the growth and reproduction of bacteria and molds.
 Over time, dust and allergens may also contaminate your CPAP machine.
 These pathogens may be inhaled when you breathe and may cause some uncomfortable symptoms or may cause more serious illness.

-Oils and dead skin cells on your face and hands may breed bacteria in your mask and irritate.
+Oils and dead skin cells on your face and hands may breed bacteria in your mask and irritate you.
 Regularly repairing CPAP consumables can even extend the life of the equipment.
 Therefore, if CPAP accessories are cleaned regularly, it can help them live longer and can also solve common CPAP problems such as sound and skin irritation.